brunobritodev/JPProject.IdentityServer4.AdminUI/docs/intro/architecture.rst

 Equinox Project
 ---------------
-To achieve this the ASP.NET Core Architecture was based on `Equinox Project <https://github.com/EduardoPires/EquinoxProject/>`_.
+The ASP.NET Core Architecture was based on `Equinox Project <https://github.com/EduardoPires/EquinoxProject/>`_.

 Angular 6
 ---------

-To manage user and new one's a SPA Angular 6 was created.
+To manage existing user and new one's a SPA Angular 6 was created.
 But instead begin of nothing, the `CoreUI <https://github.com/coreui/coreui-angular>`_ Admin was used.

 Application Insights ready
 --------------------------

-You can To monitor Application in production ambient with Application Insights.
+You can monitor Application in production ambient with Application Insights.

 Technologies